qinruidai/qinruidai.github.io/_publications/2015-10-01-paper-title-number-3.md

 venue: 'Journal 1'
 slidesurl: 'http://qinruidai.github.io/files/Supplementary_Materials.pdf'
 paperurl: 'http://qinruidai.github.io/files/Supplementary_Materials.pdf'
-citation: 'Qinrui Dai, (2025). &quot;Supplementary Material of 'Uncover the relation between consensus and topology of directed network: the minimum node in-degree of directed cycles'.&quot; <i>Journal 1</i>.
+citation: 'Qinrui Dai, (2025). &quot;Supplementary Material of Uncover the relation between consensus and topology of directed network: the minimum node in-degree of directed cycles.&quot; <i>Journal 1</i>.
 1(3).'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.